-Figure 4: Scenario with duplex pump and gas accumulator junction
+Figure 4: Scenario with 3 head pump and gas accumulator junction

-E. Set up the Triplex PDP scenario
+E. Set up the 4 Head PDP scenario

-From this point we can create the Triplex scenario by cloning the Duplex PDP scenario.
+From this point we can create the 4 head scenario by cloning the 3 Head PDP scenario.

-- 1. In the Scenario Manager select the Duplex PDP scenario - 2.
+- 1. In the Scenario Manager select the 3 Head PDP scenario - 2.
 Right click the scenario name and select the Clone With Children menu item - 3.
-Name the scenario Triplex PDP.
-This scenario will have a child called With Accumulator.
-Leave this scenario as is - 4.
-Double-click the Triplex PDP scenario to load it as the current scenario - 5.
+Name the scenario 4 Head PDP.
+This scenario should have the same children as the 3 Head PDP scenario. - 4.
+Double-click the 4 Head PDP scenario to load it as the current scenario - 5.
 Open the Pump J1 properties window - 6.
-Change the Number of Heads to 3

-- 7. The periodic flow rate for the duration of one period will be shown.
+Change the Number of Heads to 4 - 7.
+The periodic flow rate for the duration of one period will be shown.
 Impulse will continuously repeat this flow rate cycle throughout the transient, using the average flow rate as the initial steady state flow rate. - 8.
 Click OK.

-This scenario is now completed.
+This scenarios are now completed.

-Using the Scenario Manager, load each scenario and run it.
+Using the Scenario Manager, load the with and without accumulator scenarios and run them.
 This can also be accomplished by performing a batch run from the File menu.